-I get asked this question a lot, probably because I appear busy: I run a business school, a VC firm, multiple conferences and a pro-basketball team—oh, and I have five kids!
+I get asked this question a lot, probably because I appear busy.
+I run a business school, a VC firm, multiple conferences and a pro-basketball team—oh, and I have five kids!

-My answer’s always the same: “I don’t need motivation.
+So when I get asked about motivation, my answer is always the same: “I don’t need motivation.
 If you’re worrying about motivating yourself, it’s already too late.”

 The feeling of being motivated is something that should happen naturally.
 It isn’t something artificial that you can manage from the outside.

 “Like gas-filled balloons, people’s natural impulse is to rise,” he explained to me once.
-“Most companies load people up with all sorts of weights that stop them doing so.
+“Most companies load people up with all sorts of weights that stop them from doing so.
 As a leader, my job is to get rid of all the junk that holds people down and let them rise.”

 In other words, a leader should throw out anything or anyone that depresses people’s natural motivation—silly bureaucratic procedures, nasty, second-rate bosses, whatever.

 At GLOBIS, the company I founded, I do my best to apply balloon theory through a couple of simple management principles:

 1. No one has to do anything they don’t believe in.

 2. No one has to do anything they don’t want.

 There is no coercion, either intellectual or emotional.
 People only have to do things they buy into wholeheartedly (and wholeheadedly).
 It may sound crazy, but after a moment’s thought you’ll see that it’s just plain common sense.
 If you force people to do things they’re reluctant to do, they’ll go about the job half-heartedly.
 The results will be bad, and organizational morale will suffer as a result.